-Cranberry sauce homemade is an easy holiday recipe (and we even have homemade cranberry sauce recipe from scratch (also called cranberry jam) is a hit with all age!
-It’s a cranberry sauce with orange, which makes it more of a gourmet cranberry sauce recipe—tart and still sweet.
+Cranberry sauce homemade is an easy holiday recipe (and we even have homemade cranberry sauce with dried cranberries recipe)!
+This is a cranberry sauce with orange, which makes it more of a gourmet cranberry sauce recipe—tart and still sweet.
 Add this to your cranberry fruit sauce recipes for Thanksgiving food, topping for Thanksgiving turkey, appetizer for Christmas recipes, or even a relish dip that will settle that canned cranberry sauce vs homemade sauce argument once and for all!

 Once you’ve made this fresh cranberry sauce recipe, you’ll never go back to that cranberry sauce in a can (no matter how much your husband kids love to suction that stuff out).